ci1xgk/Fellowship_Webpage/compile_lin.md

 By doing so, the `lisflood` executable will be generated in the `build` sub-directory.

-If `libnuma-dev` is installed in a non-standard location, the following commands must be used, in which `<path>` denotes the installation directory of `libnuma-dev`:
+If libnuma-dev is installed in a non-standard location, the following commands must be used, in which `<path>` denotes the installation directory of libnuma-dev:

 ````bash
 cmake -S . -B build -DNUMA_ROOT=<path>